 When collecting the blossoms, make sure you leave plenty for the bees and so that there are elderberries in high summer.
 They’re just as delicious as the flowers and, in any case, it’s always a good idea to just take a little when you’re gathering wild foods.

 Use maple syrup for a vegan option.
 A lighter-coloured syrup will be better as it won’t overpower the delicate flavours.

 If you don’t have popsicle moulds, reusable muffin liners or paper cups work well.
 No popsicle sticks?
 Use spoons!

 Let’s connect!
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.
 If you make this recipe, I’d love to see!
 Tag your instagram versions with @occasionallyeggs.

 - 1 large head of elderflower blossoms only*

 - Zest of two lemons

-- Place the elderflower, lemon zest, and ginger into a large heatproof bowl.
+- Place the elderflower, lemon zest, and ginger into a large heat-safe bowl.
 Stir in the boiling water, and steep for 10 minutes.1 large head of elderflower, Zest of two lemons, 1 teaspoon fresh ginger, 1 litre water

 - Pour into popsicle moulds and add a small spoon or stick, then freeze for at least four hours before serving.